Lockpodco/lockpod_mobile/README.md

 ### **GLOBAL STORE**

-Global store is a built in react-native way of storing, passing, and updatng data throuhgout the app.
+Global store is a built in react-native way of storing, passing, and updatng data throughout the app.
 Instead of passing stateObjects like a `userProfile` to each Screen / component individually, you can store one copy of it, and then observe changes within the individual Screens that need access to it.

-To update the object, you call a dispatch function wiht the type of update you are making along with the associated payload.
+To update the object, you call a dispatch function with the type of update you are making along with the associated payload.

 ### **Example: Reading UserProfile**

 (This will only work once the user is authenticated)

-in the file you want to access the userProfile through, import the useProfileContext hook from the `UserProfileContext.js` file.
+in the file you want to access the userProfile through, import the useProfileContext hook from the `UserProfileContext.tsx` file.
+Also import the `UpdateUserProfileActionType` and `UserProfile`.
+The `UpdateUserProfileActionType` is the type of action you run on the dispatch, and the `UserProfile` is the schema for the UserProfile

-` import { useUserProfileContext } from <path to UserProfileContext.js>";`
+` import { useUserProfileContext, UpdateUserProfileActionType, UserProfile } from <path to UserProfileContext>";`

 at the top of the component you want to use the userProfile, use the `useProfileContext` hook.
 This is basically a glorified useReducer() method that specifically connects to the userProfile context.

 `const { userProfile, profileDispatch } = useUserProfileContext();`

-to access specific properties of the userProfile, invoke it using subscript notation, passing the coloumn name for the property you want to access
+to access specific properties of the userProfile, invoke it using dot notation.
+This is a class and you can simply access properties / methods as you would any other class.

-`const user_id = userProfile["user_id"];`
+`const user_id = userProfile.user_id;`

 To update the userProfile